 Marta aspires to help children and their families in New Zealand who are experiencing psychological difficulties.

-Angela has a Post Graduate Diploma in Education, is a registered teacher and has recently completed a Master of Educational Psychology.
-She is registered as a C-Grade Assessor with the NZ Council for Educational Research and is a member of the NZ Psychological Society, SPELD NZ and ADHD NZ.
+Angela is a Registered Intern Psychologist as well as a Registered teacher.
+She has a Master of Educational Psychology (First Class Honours) from Massey University and a Bachelor of Education (Teaching) from the University of Auckland.
+She is a member of the NZ Psychological Society, SPELD NZ and ADHD NZ.
 Angela has a passion for teaching and learning and has assisted many students with specific learning difficulties to improve their levels of academic achievements through her programmes of tuition.
-She is a registered Feuerstein mediator in the Standard, Basic and Tactile FIE methods and is looking forward to offering mediated programmes of metacognition skills and strategies through Indigo.
+She is a registered Feuerstein mediator in the Standard, Basic and Tactile FIE methods and is offers mediated programmes of metacognition skills and strategies through Indigo.

 Angela enjoys living on the beautiful Hibiscus Coast with her two teenage boys and enjoys kayaking and walking on the beach.

 Nicole is a Registered Educational Psychologist who is dedicated and passionate about helping learners to achieve their goals.
 She brings professional experience from diverse education contexts to her work: assisting in classrooms, youth development programmes (long-serving volunteer on the Spirit of New Zealand), after-school tutoring (eight years at the Numberworks’nWords Takapuna centre, with further tutoring through CampusLink), and special education work with the Ministry of Education.

 Nicole lived in Cambridge, Massachusetts between 2014 and 2015 where she completed a Master’s in Education at Harvard University.
 Nicole’s academic background fuses together education, developmental psychology, and cognitive neuroscience to give her an understanding of how children can be best supported to learn.
 Since returning home, Nicole has refamiliarised herself with the education landscape in Aotearoa New Zealand.
 She has also completed her Postgraduate Diploma in Educational and Developmental Psychology.
 Nicole is empathetic and creative in supporting children’s learning, behaviour, and overall wellbeing.